artsy/artsy.github.io/_posts/2019-01-20-why-we-run-our-blog.md

 in the bud pretty quickly.

-With [Signal vs Noise][svn] being a high profile of a example of migrating to Medium and back again, I thought it's worth taking the time to re-examine our reasoning for doing it ourselves.
+With [Signal vs Noise][svn] being a high profile of a example of migrating to Medium and back again, I thought it's worth taking the time to examine our reasoning for doing it ourselves.

 <!-- more -->

 ## Dependencies

-Almost all parts in the process of creation relies on you depending on something.
+Almost all parts in the process of creation rely on you depending on others.
 For this blog, that we rely on GitHub's static site hosting, RubyGems + Bundler and Jekyll.
 Luckily for us, there are powerful incentives for those projects to continue long into the future.